Posts tagged public speaking

 Photo from Flickr by the awesome Dave Barger.
 Dave Delaney speaking at BarCamp Nashville in 2008.

 Do a Google search for “public speaking tips” and you will find 313,000,000 results.
-I hope I can share a few tips here that you may not be familiar with.
+I hope I can share a few tips here that you may not be familiar with, and this also might help.

-This post came as a result of me doing a recent search for a specific image on Flickr.
+This post idea came from my recent search for a specific image on Flickr.
 That’s when I happened upon this photo by the late, great Dave Barger.
 I hadn’t seen the photo in years.
-I was surprised to note the photo is from 2008.
+I was surprised to note that the photo of me on stage is from 2008.
+Time flies!

-Dave’s photo made me reflective on the lessons I have learned.
-I’ve presented to audiences in the thousands and in the tens, so I decided to share a few tips I hope you find useful.
+Dave’s photo made me reflect on the lessons I have learned.
+I’ve presented to audiences of thousands and tens, so I decided to share a few tips I hope you find useful.

 Whether you are just getting started as a speaker or you’ve been doing this a long time, I hope these lessons help you.